ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 grib-handle-cache-size
 ++++++++++++++++++++++++++++

-When :ref:`grib-handle-policy <grib-handle-policy>` is ``"cache"``, the setting ``grib-handle-cache-size`` (default is ``1``) specifies the maximum number of GRIB handles kept in an in-memory cache per fieldlist.
+When :ref:`grib-handle-policy <grib-handle-policy>` is ``"cache"``, the config option ``grib-handle-cache-size`` (default is ``1``) specifies the maximum number of GRIB handles kept in an in-memory cache per fieldlist.
 This is an LRU cache, so when it is full, the least recently used GRIB handle is removed and a new GRIB message is loaded from disk and added to the cache.

-Overriding the settings
+Overriding the configuration
 ++++++++++++++++++++++++++++

-In addition to changing the :ref:`settings` themselves, it is possible to override the parameters above when loading a given fieldlist by passing them as keyword arguments to :func:`from_source`.
+In addition to changing the :ref:`config`, it is possible to override the parameters discussed above when loading a given fieldlist by passing them as keyword arguments to :func:`from_source`.
 The parameter names are the same but the dashes are replaced by underscores.
-When a parameter is not specified in :func:`from_source` or is set to None, its value is taken from the actual :ref:`settings`.
+When a parameter is not specified in :func:`from_source` or is set to None, its value is taken from the actual :ref:`config`.
 E.g.:

 .. code-block:: python